-Composites Atlantic Limited designs and manufactures advanced composite components and integrates sub-assemblies for the Aerospace industry.
+Stelia Aerospace North America* designs and manufactures advanced composite components and integrates sub-assemblies for the Aerospace industry.
 Typically, this involves using an autoclave to process airplane parts and materials by precisely controlling pressure and temperature.
-When the time came to upgrade their monitoring & control application, the company realized that its existing HMI software was unable to incorporate the new hardware needed to maintain the high level of precision required.
-Rather than maintain a second stand-alone system, they asked their local System Integrator, Automated Systems Group Ltd. (ASG), to identify a solution.
+When the time came to upgrade their monitoring and control application, the company realized that its existing HMI software was unable to incorporate the new hardware needed to maintain the high level of precision required.
+Rather than maintain a second stand-alone system, they asked their local System Integrator, KRC Industrial Controls and Automation Limited**, to identify a solution.
 Their recommendation was to adopt a product that could handle their new and existing hardware as well as provide a customized recipe management component.

 The Software Selection Process

-For the new system, ASG selected VTScada HMI software from Trihedral Engineering Limited.
-Kevin Cook, senior technologist at ASG, has been using VTScada since he took a programming course from Trihedral in 1998.
-In addition to its ability to communicate with a variety of monitoring and control equipment, ASG chose VTScada, specifically Version 10, because of its trending capabilities, its ease of configuration, and its new changeset functionality.
+For the new system, KRC selected VTScada HMI software from Trihedral Engineering Limited.
+Kevin Cook, President at KRC, has been using VTScada since he took a programming course from Trihedral in 1998.
+In addition to its ability to communicate with a variety of monitoring and control equipment, KRC chose VTScada, specifically Version 10, because of its trending capabilities, its ease of configuration, and its new changeset functionality.

-For example, users can modify the tag database using MS Access ®, and modify graphics in a text editor.
+For example, users can modify the tag database using MS Access®, and modify graphics in a text editor.
 Changesets make transferring modifications fast and foolproof.
-Over his 28 year career, he has worked with numerous HMI software products.
-“I can honestly say that, I would use VTScada 10 over any other product for in-plant HMI and telemetry SCADA system front ends.”
+Over his three decade career, he has worked with numerous HMI software products.
+“I can honestly say that, I would use VTScada over any other product for in-plant HMI and telemetry SCADA system front ends.”